siriusctrl/UniPublic/COMP90020 DA/Transactions and Concurrent Control.md

 ### Analysis

 - Avoid deadlocks, but is likely to suffer from restarts
-- ‘ignore obsolete write’ rule is an improvement
+- ignore obsolete write’ rule is an improvement
   - If a write is too late it can be ignored instead of aborting the transaction, because if it had arrived in time its effects would have been overwritten anyway
   - However, if another transaction has read the object, the transaction with the late write fails due to the read timestamp on the item